-Exempt Employee: An employee who is not subject to the overtime provisions of the federal Fair Labor Standards Act.
+Exempt Employee: An employee who is not subject to the overtime provisions of the federal Fair Labor Standards Act or other applicable law.

-Human Resources Department: The employee(s) or contactor(s) selected by the General Manager to provide personnel-related services for the District, as provided for by the District's Personnel Policies and Procedures.
+Human Resources Department: The employee(s) or contactor(s) selected by the General Manager to provide personnel-related services for the District, as provided for by the District's Personnel Manual.